hhd-dev/hhd/readme.md

 You can hold the ROG Crate button to switch to the ROG Ally's Mouse mode to turn the right stick into a mouse.

+#### Extra steps for Ayaneo
+Ayaneo uses the same gyroscope with the same configuration as the ally, so reference the Ally's IMU steps to enable gyroscope support.

 #### Extra steps GPD Win Devices
 In order for the back buttons in GPD Win Devices to work, you need to map the